LUMC/pytest-workflow/docs/running_pytest_workflow.rst

 ``--workflow-threads <int>`` or ``--wt <int>`` flag.
 This defines the number of workflows that can be run simultaneously.
 This will speed up things if you have enough resources to process these workflows simultaneously.

-To check the progress of a workflow while it is running you can use ``tail -f`` on the ``stdout`` or ``stderr`` file of the workflow.
-The locations of these files are reported in the log as soon as a workflow is started.

 Running specific workflows
 ----------------------------